techo-anant/techo-anant/README.md

 ## 📜 **About Me**

-Hi there! 👋 I'm Anant, a passionate student pursuing an Honours degree in Business Administration and Computer Science.
+Hi there! 👋 I'm Anant, a passionate student pursuing an Honours degree in Computer Science and Business Administration.
 With a GPA of 97.3%, I am excited to explore opportunities in software development, data science, and financial analysis.
 My goal is to solve real-world problems through innovative technologies.

 ---